So you are wondering how Colour Therapy can be used.

 Too often nowadays, individuals are not treated as a whole; however, this could also be the way the system is running.
 Never the less, individuals deserve to be treated holistically.
 Some people, see some alternate therapies as voodoo magic, however; Feng Shui, Colour Therapy, meditation and nutrition have been used for many centuries.
 Those who were depicted as using these ancient therapies were; Egypt, India, China and Persia.

 Not only identified that the seven primary colours, which they felt could be used to heal and that they could also use it to practice their worship.
-Having said this, the Egyptians also built their pyramids according to the nature’s forces and placed them in certain directions, similar to Feng Shui principals.
+Having said this, the Egyptians also built their pyramids according to nature’s forces and placed them in certain directions, similar to Feng Shui principals.
 Both the Chinese and Egyptians were true believers of practicing colour therapy as part of their healing medicine.

 In ancient times used their priest as their doctors and preachers.
-At around 1000BC, Zoroaster, wrote Persian’s civil law and a specific law against the demons.
+At around 1000BC, Zoroaster wrote Persian’s civil law and specific law against the demons.
 This law was named Vendidad.
 The Vendidad mentions many diseases and how it conducted its medical doctrines.
 Like the Chinese, they believed in the Yin and Yang forces and the use of colour therapy to complement these forces.

 The Indians never regarded man as evil.
-They believed that man should find himself a self awareness of his self consciousness through meditation and they also, believed that the more you meditated the more you could gain self awareness and heightened sensitivity.
-So, in the late nineteenth century our western society gained a psychological theory and psychoanalysis theory, whereas; the Indians have practiced this theory for thousands of years.
+They believed that man should find himself a self-awareness of his self-consciousness through meditation and they also believed that the more you meditated the more you could gain self-awareness and heightened sensitivity.
+So, in the late nineteenth century, our western society gained a psychological theory and psychoanalysis theory, whereas; the Indians have practiced this theory for thousands of years.
 The Indians evolved their theory through the work of Chakra. , since 1910, our western society developed a theory for the Chakra through the endocrine gland and the nervous system.

-However; for over a thousand years, the Indians interpreted the Chakra’s understanding to the physical, psychic and spiritual health and well being of the whole individual.
+However; for over a thousand years, the Indians interpreted the Chakra’s understanding of the physical, psychic and spiritual health and well being of the whole individual.
 The Indians made use of the man’s aura, an electromagnetic field force which surrounds the body and to which has since been photographed by western society.
 The Indians relate the aura to the seven bodies which radiate the seven colours of the spectrum.
-Hence; along with meditation they used scents, colour therapy to enhance self awareness.
+Hence; along with meditation they used scents, colour therapy to enhance self-awareness.
 They were amongst the first to belief clairvoyants whereas most western society looks at clairvoyance as someone who is mentally challenged.

 In 1500BC the Egyptians used colour therapy cures, which were listed on papyrus, and the